Why I can't buy Minion toys with Chinese yuan

 SURGE

-China has pressed ahead with efforts to internationalize the yuan in the past year, regarding this as a crucial element of its future place in the global economic and financial hierarchy.
+China has pressed ahead with efforts to internationalise the yuan in the past year, regarding this as a crucial element of its future place in the global economic and financial hierarchy.

 Data from banking network Swift show the yuan, also known as the renminbi or RMB, is now the fifth most-used currency for international payments.
 The big bank-to-bank trading platforms report a surge in its usage that often makes it among a handful of their most traded currencies.